“Perfectionism is self-abuse of the highest order.”

-Recovery from an eating disorder requires one to develop new thoughts and habits that nurture our health and well-being.
-Recovery requires the development of a conscience appreciation of ourselves as an entirely unique being who is deserving of self respect, self love and self compassion regardless of what we look like, what we achieve or the level of approval we feel from others.
-Pretty much the antithesis of the fear and approval seeking that typically drive perfectionism.
+Recovery from an eating disorder requires the development of a conscious appreciation of ourselves as an entirely unique being who is deserving of self-respect, self-love, and self-compassion, regardless of what we look like, what we achieve, or the level of approval we receive from others.

-Consider implementing the Perfectionist Recovery Commandments into your plan of eating disorder recovery.
+Consider implementing these commandments into your plan of eating disorder recovery.

-X. Thou shall not compare oneself with another’s strengths, attributes or performance.
+- Thou shall not compare oneself with another’s strengths, attributes, or performance.

 Have you been following the Ten Commandments for the Recovering Perfectionist throughout your recovery journey?
 Let us know how they helped in the comments below!